The Spanish Main: Plot

-Dutch sea captain Laurent van Horn (Paul Henreid) is shipwrecked off the coast of the Spanish settlement of Cartagena.
+Dutch sea captain Laurent van Horn is shipwrecked off the coast of the Spanish settlement of Cartagena.
 After being held and sentenced to death, Van Horn and his crew manage to escape.
 Five years later, Van Horn has established himself as the mysterious pirate known only by the name of his ship: The Barracuda.
-After infiltrating the vessel ferrying her to her wedding, they capture Contessa Francisca Alvarado (Maureen O'Hara) who has been arranged to marry the corrupt governor (Walter Slezak).
+After infiltrating the vessel ferrying her to her wedding, they capture Contessa Francisca Alvarado who has been arranged to marry the corrupt governor.
 Wishing to avoid further bloodshed aboard the escort ship, Francisca offers to marry Van Horn if he will spare the escort, to which he agrees.
-Over time Francisca and Van Horn become attracted to each other and set out to defeat the villainous governor Don Juan Alvarado and treacherous pirates Du Billar (John Emery) and Capt.
-Black (Barton MacLane).
+Over time Francisca and Van Horn become attracted to each other and set out to defeat the villainous governor Don Juan Alvarado and treacherous pirates Du Billar and Capt.
+Black.

 Cast

-The film includes the character Anne Bonny (Barnes), in a fictionalized account of the real-life well-known female pirate.
+The film includes the character Anne Bonny (Barnes), a heavily fictionalized version of the real-life female pirate.
 Walter Slezak played a similar (but less dastardly) role in the later film The Pirate (1948).